Top 10 Cleanroom Panel Manufacturers in the World

 Fire safety is paramount in cleanroom facilities.
 Cleanroom ceiling panel fire rating requirements vary based on local codes and facility type.

-Example: Deiiang™ mineral wool panels achieve 60-minute fire resistance with a flame spread index of 5 and smoke developed index of 0, exceeding standard requirements.
+Example: Deiiang™ mineral wool panels ACHieve 60-minute fire resistance with a flame spread index of 5 and smoke developed index of 0, exceeding standard requirements.

 Figure: Cleanroom panel fire test showing flame spread and smoke development